-In this paper, we analyze the results of a seven-month real-time streaming experiment, which was conducted between a number of unicast dialup clients, connecting to the Internet through access points in more than 600 major U.S. cities, and a backbone video server.
+Abstract - In this paper, we analyze the dynamics of a sevenmonth real-time streaming experiment, which was conducted between a number of unicast dialup clients, connecting to the Internet through access points in more than 600 major U.S. cities, and a backbone video server.
 During the experiment, the clients streamed low-bitrate MPEG-4 video sequences from the server over paths with more than 5,000 distinct Internet routers.
-We describe the methodology of the experiment, the architecture of our NACK-based streaming application, study end-to-end dynamics of 16 thousand ten-minute sessions (85 million packets), and analyze the behavior of the following network parameters: packet loss, round-trip delay, one-way delay jitter, packet reordering, and path asymmetry.
-We also study the impact of these parameters on the quality of real-time streaming.
+We describe the methodology of the experiment and the architecture of our NACK-based streaming application, study end-to-end dynamics of 16 thousand ten-minute sessions (85 million packets), and analyze the behavior of the following network parameters: packet loss, round-trip delay, and packet reordering.
+We also study the impact of these parameters on the quality of real-time streaming (i.e., the number of underflow events).

-1. INTRODUCTION
+I. INTRODUCTION

-The Internet has become a complex interconnection of a large number of computer networks.
-The behavior of the Internet has been the target of numerous studies, but nevertheless, the performance of the Internet from the perspective of an average home user still remains relatively undocumented.
+The behavior of the Internet has been the target of numerous studies, but nevertheless, its performance from the perspective of an average home user still remains relatively undocumented.
 At the same time, we believe that since end users are responsible for a large fraction of Internet traffic, the study of network conditions experienced by these users is an important research topic.
 This is the reason that compelled us to conduct a fundamentally different performance study that looks at Internet dynamics from the angle of an average Internet user.

-Even though the Internet has been extensively analyzed in the past, an overwhelming majority of previous studies were based on TCP or ICMP traffic.
+In addition, even though the end-to-end performance of the Internet has been extensively analyzed in the past, an overwhelming majority of previous studies were based on TCP or ICMP traffic.
 On the other hand, real-time streaming protocols have not received as much attention in these studies.
-In fact, the dynamics of UDP NACK-based protocols (not necessarily real-time) are still not understood very well in the Internet community.
-As an illustration, a recent study [17] found that the widely accepted TCP retransmission timeout (RTO) estimator [2], [15] was not necessarily an optimal choice for low-bitrate NACK-
+In fact, the dynamics of NACK-based UDP protocols (not necessarily real-time) have been the focus of only a few research studies (e.g., [14]).